 This is where the recipe gets quirky.
 Sprinkle the baking powder over the liquid and gently stir to completely mix the batter until smooth.

 I know what you’re thinking: shouldn’t we have added the baking powder to the flour and sifted them together?
 Yeh, probably; but it’s written this way on the old recipe card and I want to stay true to our tradition.
 My understanding was always that when you saw the baking powder fizzing, you knew the cake would rise.
 When I was a kid, it was fun to make this cake and watch the baking powder erupt into bubbles of carbon dioxide.
-This might have been one of my first science experiments, oblivious to the fact that those bubbles were escaping into the air instead of leavening my cake.
+This might have been one of my first science experiments.
+It did not occur to me that those bubbles of CO2 were escaping into the air instead of leavening my cake.

 What if you don’t see it fizz?
 Well, we bake the cake anyway and keep our fingers crossed.
 However, if you feel more comfortable adding the baking powder to the flour in the beginning, then please do.
 I’ve baked this cake both ways and it doesn’t seem to make a big difference, but I feel like I’ve cheated.